flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

 - A **Kernel** that provides a layer of abstraction between the hardware (in this case, through Starbuck) and applications.
 In doing so, it runs under the highest privileges of the CPU and provides many low-level functions (memory management, security, etc).
 Curiously enough, this component runs on the middle core (Core 1) as it provides more cache [@cpu-fail0verflow_espresso].
 - **User applications** that run on top of the Kernel and provide functionality for the user.
 This includes the interactive shell, the game and other applications installed.

 Moving on, the Kernel runs in [supervisor mode](playstation-3#os-security-hierarchy) and communicates with Starbuck using the same [Inter-Process Communication](wii#starlets-os) (IPC) channel that the Wii relied on.
-This component can load multiple programs (processes) in memory, but it's very limited in the amount of processes it can run at the same (especially if they require foreground capabilities), I'll talk more about it in a bit.
+This component can load multiple programs (processes) in memory, but it's very limited in the number of processes it can run simultaneously (especially if they require foreground capabilities), I'll talk more about it in a bit.

 ![Overview of the privilege levels in the Wii U, after combining both operating systems.](os_levels.png)